10 Snake Species Native To Zimbabwe

 egg eating snake (Dasypeltis medici)

-When threatened, east African egg eaters (Dasypeltis medici) will immediately swivel into an S-shaped coil.
-This species makes a double warning bellow.
-It not only hisses sharply, but makes a whistling sound as it inhales the air for that hiss.
-They already have an expandable throat in place from their diet, so they also inflate this throat grotesquely to make themselves appear deceptively large.
+Though non-venomous, this species is far from timid.
+When threatened, east African egg eaters will immediately swivel into an S-shaped coil.
+This species makes a double warning sound.
+They not only hiss sharply, but make an odd whistling sound as they inhale air to prepare for that hiss.
+They already have an expandable throat in place for their diet, and when threatened, they inflate this throat grotesquely to make themselves appear deceptively large.

-The closer the threat (such as a human) approaches, the tighter the coils will become.
+The more closely a threat (such as a human) approaches, the tighter the coils will become.
 All this is a ruse though – the eastern egg eater doesn’t even have teeth.
-They also rub their scales together sometimes, creating a rasping sound.
+They even rub their own scales together sometimes, creating a rasping sound.

 10 Striped skaapsteker